MicrosoftDocs/m365copilot-docs/docs/si-declarative-copilot-getting-started.md

     :::image type="content" source="assets/images/search-intelligence-page.png" alt-text="A screenshot that shows Search and intelligence page in the Admin Center." lightbox="assets/images/search-intelligence-page.png" :::

-4. Provide the following fields to create the Copilot extension and select **Create**:
+4. Provide the following mandatory fields to create the Copilot extension and select **Create**.
+Make sure to stay in the character limits to be able to successfully create the Copilot extension:

     - **Add connections:** An existing Graph Connector that is the data source of the extension.
     - **Change Icon:** Symbol-based icons representing the theme or function of the Copilot extension.